Politics and guns go hand in hand in Nevada

 "There is very little on the books," said Robyn Thomas, executive director of the Law Center to Prevent Gun Violence, a gun safety group.

-Nevada Republican Sen. Dean Heller was considered a key swing vote and said he agonized over the decision.
+Sen. Dean Heller, a Nevada Republican, was considered a key swing vote and said he agonized over the decision.

-Nevada had previous experience with mass shootings: In the days leading up the vote, Heller deliberated over a meal at an IHOP in Carson City, where a gunman had killed four people, including three uniformed members of the National Guard.
+Nevada had recent experience with mass shootings: In the days leading up to the vote, Heller deliberated over a meal at an IHOP in Carson City, where two years earlier a gunman killed four people, including three uniformed members of the National Guard.

 Ultimately, Heller voted "no" on the bill, citing concerns over gun owners’ personal information.